mwydmuch/ZoomVideoComposer/README.md

 - At the moment, the images need to be perfectly centered (Midjourney 5.2 zoom out feature from time to time shifts the image that is zoomed out, and such images might not look good in the video).

 I create it for myself to make experimentation with Midjourney easier for me.
 I've might miss some possible use cases, so if something is not working for you, or you would like to have some feature, please let me know I will try to fix/improve it.
-Contributions are welcome.
+Contributions are welcome, just open a PR.

 ## Usage